-Information on Directors Name: Title: Experience and expertise: Mr Michael Johnson Executive Director and Chief Executive Officer Mr Johnson is a director of Cogentum, one of Australia's leading market oriented strategic advisory firms based in Melbourne.
+Mr Johnson is a director of Cogentum, one of Australia's leading market oriented strategic advisory firms based in Melbourne.
 Over the past 20 years, Mr Johnson has worked in and for a wide spectrum of companies from ASX 300 through to start-up companies in life sciences, cleantech, financial services, energy and utilities, manufacturing, marketing and communication, automotive, and consumer packaged goods.
 His most recent work has focused on helping companies implement technology platforms and achieve sustainable growth through business model innovation.
-Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Mr Johnson has been a Principal at two leading global consulting firms where he advised on innovation and competing in heavily regulated industries.
+Mr Johnson has been a Principal at two leading global consulting firms where he advised on innovation and competing in heavily regulated industries.
 Before that, he held roles within some of the world's most successful marketing and communication firms where he launched a number of high profile new products and brands.
 Mr Johnson has received a Master of Entrepreneurship and Innovation from Swinburne University and a Bachelor's degree with distinction in business from Monash University.

+Other current directorships None

+Former directorships (last 3 years) None

+Special responsibilities Member of the Audit Committee

+Interest in shares 461,046

+Interest in options 8,000,000

-None None Member of the Audit Committee 461,046 8,000,000 Name: Title: Experience and expertise: Mr Ron Dewhurst Non Executive Chairman Mr Dewhurst has spent 40 years in the investment banking and asset management industries, covering Australia, Asia, Europe and United States of America.
+MR RON DEWHURST NON-EXECUTIVE CHAIRMAN EXPERIENCE AND EXPERTISE Mr Dewhurst has spent 40 years in the investment banking and asset management industries, covering Australia, Asia, Europe and United States of America.
 He was formerly Head of Americas for J P Morgan Asset Management, and Senior Executive Vice President and Head of Global Investment Managers for Legg Mason Inc. based in the United States before returning to live in Melbourne in 2014.
-Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Onevue Holdings Limited (ASX:OVH), since 06 October 2016 Sprott Inc (TSX:SII) since 9 January 2017 None Member of the Audit Committee Member of the Remuneration Committee 13,250,000 5,000,000
+Other current directorships Onevue Holdings Limited (ASX:OVH), since 06 October 2016 Sprott Inc (TSX:SII) since 9 January 2017 Former directorships (last 3 years) None Special responsibilities Member of the Audit Committee Interest in shares 13,250,000 Interest in options 5,000,000